 Koyasan is one of the World Heritage sites in Japan.
 It takes about 2 hours from Nankai Namba Station in Osaka to Koyasan Station by train.
 You can see around Koyasan in about 5 hours.
 However, Koyasan town has a unique atmosphere with concentration of religious faiths and a long history, so a one-night stay would be the best to see around.
-For me, Koyasan is far away from my hometown, so we decided to stay 2 nights to give us enough time to see around.
+For me, Koyasan is far away from my hometown in Tokyo, so we decided to stay 2 nights to give us enough time to see around.

 My children were accustomed to long-distance driving, so I decided to visit Koyasan by car from Osaka Station.
 It was a wrong decision.
 The highway in Osaka was so complicated, the road was narrow and people were driving aggressively.
 Unfortunately, the car navigation system was not kind enough for Osaka beginners, so it was really hard to drive.